jnozzi/cocoadev.com/markdown/NSPersistentDocumentAsPackage.md

 ----
-I wrote this code: a  direct subclass of General/NSDocument, not General/NSPersistentDocument.
+I wrote this code: a  direct subclass of NSDocument, not NSPersistentDocument.
 Masa http://www.oneriver.jp

 //
-//  General/MyDocument.h
+//  MyDocument.h
-//  General/CoreDataDocument
+//  CoreDataDocument
 //
 //  Created by Masatoshi Nishikata on 07/12/22.
 //  Copyright __MyCompanyName__ 2007 .
 All rights reserved.